 Winter might mean a ton of snow in your area, and if it does then the perfect winter science activities are at your fingertips.
-This snow science activity with a melting snowman theme is perfect for exploring in and out of the classroom.
-There’s nothing better than using the changing seasons to set up fun science and STEM activities for kids of all ages.
+This snow science experiment with a melting snowman theme is perfect for exploring in and out of the classroom.
+There’s nothing better than using the changing seasons to set up fun winter science experiments for kids of all ages.

 WINTER SCIENCE FOR KIDS

 The best part of this winter science experiment is that you can use the abundance of snow outside!
 Now if you don’t have snow where you are, you can still try it with ice cubes!